Shingles Prognosis and Complications

 - About 10%-25% of people with shingles develop the complication of eye involvement.
 This is termed herpes zoster ophthalmicus and may involve several eye structures.
 The disease can lead to blindness and should be considered a medical emergency.
 Ramsay Hunt syndrome is a variation of this infection that involves the facial nerves and results in facial paralysis, usually on one side of the face, and may also result in hearing loss.

 - Unfortunately, individuals can get shingles more than once.
-Although multiple shingles outbreaks are seen infrequently, they are significant because they usually occur in people with multiple medical problems or increasingly weakened immune responses.
+Although more than two shingles outbreaks in a lifetime is rare, they are significant because they usually occur in people with multiple medical problems or increasingly weakened immune responses.
 This complication of shingles often indicates that the person has increasing medical problems that need to be diagnosed or aggressively treated (or both).

 Marin, M., H. Meissner, and J. Seward.
 "Varicella prevention in the United States: a review of successes and challenges."
 Pediatrics.
 122.3 (2008): e744-51.